berrak/mcu_c_code_styleguide/README.md

 ### Recommended names used for C++ class and functions/methods

 If a class is used, it's name is given by the file name (e.g. with `basictimers.h`).
-The class name and constructor is camel cased:
+The class name and constructor is camel cased, unless part of it is an estblished acronym, e.g. GPIO:

 ```c
 class BasicTimers {